-This copycat recipe of Panda Express Eggplant Tofu combines crispy tofu, fried eggplants, and red peppers with a sticky sweet and spicy sauce!
-Vegan and gluten-free!
+This copycat recipe of Panda Express Eggplant Tofu features crispy tofu, fried eggplants, and red peppers coated in a sweet, sticky, and spicy sauce.
+It's naturally vegan and gluten-free!

-If you've been wanting to try this dish for a while, but they don't serve it at your Panda Express location, this is your sign to make it at home!
-It's easy to prep and made with cheap ingredients.
+If you've been wanting to try this dish for a while, but it's not served at your nearby Panda Express location, this is your sign to make it at home!
+It's easy to prep and great for make-ahead.

 This Panda Express Eggplant Tofu Recipe is sweet, spicy, savory, and packed with layers of flavor!
 It makes the perfect weeknight dinner because it can be on the table in around 30 minutes.

-This recipe was inspired and adapted from our vegan teriyaki stir fry, which is on repeat in my kitchen this summer.
+This recipe was inspired and adapted from my vegan teriyaki stir fry, which is on repeat in my kitchen all the time.

 Jump to: